Softorage/HugoTheme-VibrantShadows/README.md

            [Refer this for a good implementation discussion](https://discourse.gohugo.io/t/add-minimal-analytics-google-analytics-v4-to-hugo/39016)
        2.  **Loading Method** *(Type: String | Accepts value: Text | Optional | Default: "sync")*

            It helps you customize whether Google Analytics JavaScript file loads 'Synchronously' or 'Asynchronously'.
-Avialable only if `script` is set to "0".
+Available only if `script` is set to "0".
 Latest Google Analytics Tag 4 only works with `sync`.
     2.  **Post Images** *(Type: Map/Dict/Object | Accepts value: - | Optional)*

-        Customize behaviour for your posts' images
+        Customize behavior for your posts' images
         1.  **Thumbnail** *(Type: Map/Dict/Object | Accepts value: String | Optional | Default: "200px")*

             Customizations in relation to how thumbnails of *Post Images* appear.